 Dr. Claude Leblanc watched him walk around the room for a few seconds and then calmly said, "Don't get upset for nothing, Lirui.
 The good news is that Vaelan and his family said that the instructors at the camp overreacted to the incident.
 They are not complaining about you."

 Ru turned his back to the doctor and then stopped walking.
 He clenched his fists and probably his teeth.
 "Is that it?
-There are no complaints from Vaelan and his perfect father," he grumbled.
+There are no complaints from Vaelan and his perfect stepfather," he grumbled.

 "You're done; you can go, Doctor," Ru said.

-At that moment Claude said, "How about a walk in the garden?
+At that moment, Claude said, "How about a walk in the garden?
 We can drink lemonade and pet the cats."

 "I am not a child anymore.
 If you want to buy me a beer, fine," Ru said in a half-relaxed mood.